Pandorijano/njuskalo_technologies_technical_assignment/README.md

  - Suggestion box not showing up if search term is filled in: `keyboard.type()` used instead of `fill()` to slow down the input
  - Suggestion box not showing up in chrome headless mode: chrome runs the test in headed mode
  - CAPTCHA (Bolha): too many requests at the same time trigger the captcha on the production site, impossible to bypass, to handle this the number of workers is set to 2 although it does not always help

-## Project Structure

-The project is structured using the page object pattern.

-- `root`: Contains config files
-- `src/data`: Contains test data per site used for search and filters
-- `src/pages`: Contains a single adapter page for both sites with locators and methods
-- `src/tests`: Contains a single test which works with both sites
-- `src/utils`: Contains methods used to scrape year and milage from the filtered ads

 ## Run tests